-I teach courses in the areas of Research Methodology, Higher Education Administration, Sociology, and Disability Studies.
+I teach courses in the areas of Research Methodology, Education, Sociology, and Disability Studies.
 Currently, I am a Research Faculty Member in the Educational Leadership Doctoral Program at Edgewood College.
-I am active in several professional organizations and has presented nationally at ASHE, AHEAD, and ACPA.

-I use citation politics and student-centered pedagogy to develop interactive lesson plans that engage diverse student populations in participatory learning.
-When developing a syllabus I select readings from authors who represent the populations that are being studied.
+I use citation politics and student-centered pedagogy to engage diverse student populations in participatory learning.
+When developing a syllabus, I select readings from authors who represent the populations that are being studied.
 For example, if we are reading about autism, the authors we read are actually autistic.
-I also cultivate participatory learning by asking students to co-create portions of our syllabus by selecting readings that connect with the course content and are interesting to them.
-This activity shares power and creates space for students to bring in knowledge.
+I cultivate participatory learning by asking students to co-create portions of our syllabus by selecting readings that connect with the course content and their interests.
+This activity shares power and make space for student-directed knowledge.

 I follow principles of universal design and intentionally teach in a manner that includes visual, auditory, and kinesthetic learning opportunities.
 I understand that not everyone learns in the same way or at the same pace.
-Rather than viewing these differences as deficiencies, I value the diversity that learners bring to my classroom and I include disability as part of the curriculum in my courses.
-Further, I am mindful of how assessment techniques create barriers and I design courses that have multiple ways for students to demonstrate that they have achieved the intended learning outcome.
+Rather than viewing these differences as deficiencies, I value the diversity that learners bring to the classroom.
+I am mindful of how assessment techniques create barriers and I design courses that have multiple ways for students to demonstrate that they have achieved the intended learning outcome.

 I view education as a public or social good.
 As a fundamental component of a democracy, education is necessary to create engaged citizens that contribute to society in a thoughtful and meaningful manner.
-Therefore, exceptional postsecondary education must be financially accessible to all students.
-I inhabit my values by choosing to teach at institutions that have open-enrollment policies, serve minority populations, or hold a socially just mission.
+Therefore, exceptional postsecondary education must be financially and geographically accessible to all students.
+I inhabit my values by choosing to teach at institutions that have open-enrollment policies, serve minoritized populations, or hold social justice as central to their mission.

-I view teaching, research, and service as fundamentally connected activities that must be conducted with, and for the benefit of, communities.
+I conceptualize teaching, research, and service as fundamentally connected activities that must be conducted with, and for the benefit of, communities.
 Teaching is a dynamic process and research plays an integral role by bringing new content into the curriculum and classroom.
-I foster innovations within my teaching practice by focusing part of my research on postsecondary educational systems.
+I use my research to foster innovations within my teaching.
+For example, my recent scholarship on disabled students’ definitions of success prompted me to adjust course guidelines to account for crip time.
 Further, as a disabled person I am well aware that teaching and research are conducted on minoritized communities, rather than in alignment with the problems articulated by those communities.
-Specifically, ableism is everyone’s responsibility, and disabled people should set the agenda for disability scholarship.
-I intentionally mentor disabled graduate students and collaborate with disabled communities to prioritize topics that disabled people think are important rather than topics that dominant institutions perceive as fundable.
-Further, not all bodyminds are treated equally and white disabled scholars have dominated disability studies.
-As part of my ASHE service role, I intentionally made sure that the Accessibility Working Group was racially diverse, and the contributions of non-white members are supported and spotlighted.
+Ableism is everyone’s responsibility, and disabled people should set the agenda for disability scholarship.
+Thus, I mentor disabled graduate students and collaborate with disabled communities to prioritize research topics that disabled people think are important rather than research topics that dominant institutions perceive as fundable.